MWorksCoding/minecraft-server/README.md

 Copy your downloaded .jar file into your root directory of your project.

-From here you can build Docker the Docker Container and start the Server with Docker Compose:
+From here, you can build the Docker container and start the server with Docker Compose:
 ```
 docker compose build --no-cache
 ```